 How is anxiety different from hypo-mania?
 This is a tricky one because phases within hypo-mania can include anxiety.
 However, hypo-mania is not interchangeable with anxiety.
 The agitation, hyper energy, rage or the attempt to control these phases can cause anxiety.
 However, we can also be within these elements of the illness and NOT feel anxious.

 Anxiety includes irrational fear and/or obsessive worry.
 It is also somatic.
-It manifests in the body typically as gastrointestinal problems and physical tension.
+It manifests in the body typically as gastrointestinal problems, physical tension, throat pain and more.
 I can feel anger or rage without these, but it usually does arrive after the rage passes.
 I can also feel hyper and happy without any anxiety at all.
 Agitation can occur as annoyance with anything and everything, but that doesn't mean I'm worried or afraid.
 I may simply be agitated.

 Now that we have differentiated the three.